 As long as your boat is not large there is no danger of the boat continuing to sail and dragging you if you fall off.
 I have tested this on my Navigator, the drag of my body in the water immediately stops the boat.
 However, if you test this on your boat make sure you have a second person on board for safety.
 When you use a lifeline you should also carry a knife for emergency release.

 Even if you are sailing two up consider wearing life lines.
-As a teenager I 'lost' my skipper off a surf cat on a windy day when his leaning strap broke.
+As a teenager I 'lost' my skipper off a surf cat on a very windy day when his leaning strap broke.
 By the time I eventually turned the boat around I had considerable difficulty finding him again, his head was very hard to see in amongst the waves.
 A sobering lesson for both of us.
 This was just in the river with the wind chop.

 Life jackets and buoyancy vests: